2022 Michigan Senate election

+Democrats gained four seats, giving them a majority of 20 out of 38 seats and winning control of the chamber for the first time since 1984.
+Simultaneously with Democrats gains in the state house, winning control of that chamber for the first time since 2008, and Governor Gretchen Whitmer winning re-election.
+Democrats won a trifecta in the state for the first time in 40 years.

 Background

 This was the first election to take place after redistricting based on the 2020 United States census.
 Following a voter-passed constitutional amendment in 2018, the state legislature no longer creates legislative and congressional districts and was replaced by Michigan's Independent Citizens Redistricting Commission, a 13-member bipartisan committee.

 Term-limited members

 Under the Michigan Constitution, state representatives and senators are limited to twelve years combined in either chamber of the legislature, after voters approved on November 8 a constitutional amendment that revised term limits.
 Until this election, members of the state Senate were able to serve only two four-year terms, and members of the House of Representatives were limited to three two-year terms.
-Michigan has what is considered the toughest term limits in the country.
+Michigan has what are considered the toughest term limits in the country.
 The following members are prevented by previous term limits from seeking re-election to the Senate in 2022.
 This list does not include members that are eligible for re-election, but chose instead to seek other office or voluntarily retire.